 2. She Made Headlines With Her Famous “How Dare You” Speech at the U.N.

 Thunberg became well-known for the incredible speech she gave at the U.N.’s 2019 Climate Action Summit, which made headlines around the world.
 “You have stolen my dreams and my childhood with your empty words,” Thunberg said during the speech.
 “And yet I’m one of the lucky ones.
 People are suffering.
 People are dying.
 Entire ecosystems are collapsing.
 We are in the beginning of a mass extinction, and all you can talk about is money and fairy tales of eternal economic growth.
 How dare you!”
+She continues to make her mark as a powerful speaker.

 3. She Was Named Time’s Youngest-Ever Person of the Year